Dean Reed: Life in the Soviet bloc

 In 1973, Reed chose to settle permanently in East Germany, where he continued to write, direct, and perform in films.
 Over the years he played in 20 films, produced 13 records, and gave concerts in 32 countries.
 The majority of his songs during this period were uncertified covers of successful hits of Chuck Berry, Elvis Presley, The Beatles and others.
 In 1978 he directed and starred in El Cantor (The Singer), a biopic about his friend Víctor Jara, the popular Chilean singer-songwriter murdered by the military after the 1973 coup d'état against President Salvador Allende.

 While committed to the politics of his adopted communist home, he did not join the ruling Socialist Unity Party (SED).
 Despite his opposition to many US government and economic policies, he professed his love of America until the end of his life, and his songs often reflected his fondness for his homeland.
-He never renounced his US citizenship and continued to file tax returns for the Internal Revenue Service.
+He never renounced his US citizenship and continued to file tax returns with the Internal Revenue Service.

-However, in a 1986 television interview on CBS's 60 Minutes, he defended the Soviet intervention in Afghanistan and the building of the Berlin Wall (saying it was for "self-defense"), and compared Reagan to Stalin, which angered many in the U.S., including Reed's family and friends.
+In a 1986 television interview on CBS's 60 Minutes, he defended the Soviet intervention in Afghanistan and the building of the Berlin Wall, and compared Reagan negatively to Stalin, which angered many in the U.S., including Reed's family and friends.
 Following the interview, Reed received hate mail from the U.S. accusing him of being a traitor.

 Personal life

 Reed married three times.
 His first marriage was circa 1964 to an American woman, Patricia Hobbs, with whom he had a daughter, Ramona, born 1968.
 Patricia left him in 1971, returned to the United States with their daughter, and divorced him.

 Reed married an East German woman, Wiebke Dorndeck (née Schmidt), in 1973, with whom he had a second daughter, Natascha, born 1975.
 The couple divorced in 1978.

-In 1981, he married his third wife, East German actress Renate Blume, with whom he stayed until his death despite tensions and allegations that she was informing on him for the Stasi.
-Reed also had on and off affair for 7 years with Estonian actress Eve Kivi.
+In 1981, he married his third wife, East German actress Renate Blume, with whom he stayed until his death despite tensions and allegations that she was informing on him to the Stasi.

+Reed also had on and off affair for seven years with Estonian actress Eve Kivi.